Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Related work

-\textbf{Dropout.} Dropout~\cite{srivastava2014dropout}, Maxout~\cite{goodfellow2013maxout}, DropConnect~\cite{wan2013regularization} and DropIn~\cite{smith2016gradual} are a category of approaches that propose to stochastically drop intermediate nodes or connections during training to prevent the network from overfitting.
-They perform different types of regularization.
+\textbf{Dropout.} Dropout~\cite{srivastava2014dropout}, Maxout~\cite{goodfellow2013maxout}, DropConnect~\cite{wan2013regularization} and DropIn~\cite{smith2016gradual} are a category of approaches that stochastically drop intermediate nodes or connections during training to prevent the network from overfitting.
+They essentially perform different types of regularization.
 Huang~\etal~\cite{huang2016deep} further propose stochastic depth regularization via randomly dropping a subset of layers during training.
-Dong~\etal~\cite{dong2017learning} propose to randomly quantize a portion of weights to low-precision in the incremental training framework~\cite{zhou2017incremental}.
-The method in~\cite{dong2017learning} is developed for only quantizing weights of a network.
-In our method, we develop extension of it by further randomly quantizing a portion of the network, i.e.,\textit{ layers or blocks as well as activations and weights}.
-Moreover, we \cite{zhuang2018towards} propose two progressive training strategies: quantizing weights and activations in a two-stage manner; progressively decreasing the bit-width from high-precision to low-precision during the course of training.
-However, the multi-stage strategy sacrifices the training efficiency.
-In contrast, we improve the progressive quantization into only a single stage.
+Dong~\etal~\cite{dong2017learning} proposes to randomly quantize a portion of weights to low-precision in the incremental training framework~\cite{zhou2017incremental}.
+The method in~\cite{dong2017learning} was developed for only quantizing weights of a network.
+In our method, we develop an extension of it by further randomly quantizing a portion of the network, \textit{i.e.},\textit{ layers or blocks as well as activations and weights}.
+Moreover, we \cite{zhuang2018towards} propose two progressive training strategies: 1) quantizing weights and activations in a two-stage manner; 2) progressively decreasing the bitwidth from high-precision to low-precision during the course of training.
+However, the multi-stage strategy may slow down the training.
+Inspired by those dropout approaches, we improve the progressive quantization by proposing an efficient single-stage stochastic precision strategy.
 Our study shows that this extended scheme is complementary to the proposed joint knowledge distillation approach.